collective/ZopeEditManager/README.md

 ### Installing It

-Drag the ZopeEditManger application to the Applications folder in your hard drive or home directory.
+Drag the Zem application to the Applications folder in your hard drive or home directory.
 You can use the built-in preferences, one of the supplied preference files, or edit your own.